subutai-io/packer/bionic/Readme.md

-Base Box `nat-xenial`
+Base Box `bionic`
 ======================

-This box builds a NAT'd Ubuntu Xenial RH or Peer based on configuration settings.
+This box builds an Ubuntu Bionic RH or Peer based on configuration settings.

 Unless stated otherwise all machine architectures are amd64.